dmena105/Frankenstein/README.md

 * Dartmouth Computer Science Department
 * Professor XD
-* Soyeon for being our tester and giving us thin mints that one time
+* Soyeon for being our tester and giving us thin mints that one time and coming to our presentation